ffTsuzuku/NodeJS/README.md

 This is useful because it allows projects to localize dependencies for sub modules, which can be then imported in independently from the main library.

+### Global modules

+If the `NODE_PATH` environment is set to a colon delimited list of absolute paths, then Node.js will look for modules in those locations.
+Note on `Windows` `NODE_PATH` is delimited by seimicolons instead of colons.

+The following is a list of Global locations also searched for Node.js.

+1. `$HOME/.node_modules`
+2. `$HOME/.node_libraries`
+3. `$PREFIX/lib/node`

+The use of global module is mostly discouraged, and you should stick with local modules.

+### Module Wrapper

 ### Compiled Node Modules

 > **TODO Talk about .node files.**